-- A high level inter-Ministerial coordination forum, chaired by the Prime Minister, has been established in country to provide strategic and policy directions to the plague outbreak response.
+- A high level inter-Ministerial coordination forum, chaired by the Prime Minister, has been established to provide strategic and policy directions to the plague outbreak response.
 Similarly, the Country Humanitarian Team of the United Nations System established a strategic coordination platform for partners, chaired by the Resident Coordinator. - The health response is coordinated by the Ministry of Public Health, co-led by WHO and supported by agencies and partners directly involved in the health response.
-The health sector response is organized into four major committees: (i) surveillance, (ii) community engagement and education, (iii) case management, and (v) communication; with the logistics committee crosscutting all committees. - Ocordination of partners in the Health cluster has been strengthened to ensure effectiveness, avoid duplication in the field and ensure efficient coverage of the affected areas.
+The health sector response is organized into four major committees: (i) surveillance, (ii) community engagement and education, (iii) case management, and (v) communication; with the logistics committee crosscutting all committees. - Coordination of partners in the Health cluster has been strengthened to ensure effectiveness, avoid duplication in the field and ensure efficient coverage of the affected areas.
 The Health cluster is having weekly meetings, with some partners participating in the national coordination platforms.
-The 4W matrix is updated regularly. - Oross sectoral non-Health actors (media, transport, defence, education, etc.) are being coordinated by the National Risk and Disaster Management Office (BNGRC). - Since the declaration of the outbreak, WHO (Country Office, Regional Office for Africa (AFRO) and Headquarters (HQ) are providing direct technical and operational support to the country, and collaborating closely with partners, including partners in the Global Outbreak Alert and Response Network (GOARN) to ensure rapid and effective international assistance to this outbreak response. - WHO has classified the event as a Grade 2 emergency, based on its internal Emergency Response Framework.
-Accordingly, WHO has established its Incident Management System (IMS), and has repurposed internal resources and mobilized external resources. - A stakeholder's meeting was held on 10 November 2017 to develop short, medium, and long term strategic plans.
+The 4W matrix is being updated. - Cross sectoral non-Health actors (media, transport, defence, education, etc.) are being coordinated by the National Risk and Disaster Management Office (BNGRC). - Since the declaration of the outbreak, WHO (Country Office, Regional Office for Africa (AFRO) and Headquarters (HQ) are providing direct technical and operational support to the country, and collaborating closely with partners, including partners in the Global Outbreak Alert and Response Network (GOARN) to ensure rapid and effective international assistance to this outbreak response. - WHO has classified the event as a Grade 2 emergency, based on its internal Emergency Response Framework.
+Accordingly, WHO has established its Incident Management System (IMS), and has repurposed internal resources and mobilized external resources. - The regional emergency operations centres (EOC) are fully operational in five hotspots areas, including Antananarivo, Tamatave, Mahajunga, Fionarantsoa, and Fenerive.
+Other sub-national coordination capacities are being assessed, and will be implemented and strengthened based on the epidemiological situation.